priyansh203/priyansh203/README.md

 :man_technologist: I'm Priyansh.
 I am a college student with a passion for programming.
-I'm currently exploring different technologies, including C++,JAVA and Python, and enjoy learning new things.
+I'm currently exploring different technologies, including C++, JAVA, Javascript, HTML, CSS and Python, and enjoy learning new things.

 ---